pestrela/music/traktor/README.md

 * Using sync on tracks that does not beatgrid well is very damaging
   * this is why elastic beatgrids are so important - If the detection algorithm is correct
   * Beatmatching is a useful tool to have for unanalyzed music, older equipment, vinyl, non-elastic beatgrids, acapellas, etc.
+* Some tricks tipically associated with vinyl are enjoyed by the audience, like TurnTable stop and TT break

 ### DJ point of view view